autowarefoundation/autoware-documentation/docs/how-to-guides/others/an-example-procedure-for-adding-and-evaluating-a-new-node.md

-# An example procedure for adding a new node - Case of localization
+# An example procedure for adding and evaluating a new node

 ## Overview

 This page provides a guide for evaluating Autoware when a new node is implemented, especially about developing a novel localization node.

-To keep things simple, an example of operation within AWSIM, as opposed to actual hardware, is provided.
-The same procedure could likely apply when operating on real hardware.
+The workflow involves initial testing and rosbag recording using a real vehicle or AWSIM, implementing the new node, subsequent testing using the recorded rosbag, and finally evaluating with a real vehicle or AWSIM.

 It is assumed that the method intended for addition has already been verified well with public datasets and so on.